nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 This core is used for radio communication.
 With regards to the nRF5340 samples, this means that the network core runs the radio stack and real-time procedures.
 Currently, the following solutions are available for the network core:
-* Bluetooth Low Energy Controller - compatible with several BLE samples,
+* Bluetooth Low Energy Controller - compatible with several BLE samples.
+  Both the BLE Controller from Zephyr and :ref:`nrfxlib:ble_controller` are supported.
-* An application running only on network core, used for testing the Radio peripheral; requires any sample for application core - just to start the network MCU
+* the :ref:`radio_test` sample that runs only on the network core and is used for testing the Radio peripheral.
+  To start the network core, this sample requires any sample programmed on the application core.
+  For example, you can use :ref:`zephyr:hello_world` for this purpose.

 In general, this core should be used for real-time processing tasks involving low-level protocols and layers.